OpenEvalProject/evals/manuscripts/elife-75401/v1/manuscript.md

 To test whether the local gradient maps are reproducible, we randomly divided subjects into two non-overlapping parts and computed the dice ratio between their local gradient maps after thresholding.
 A higher dice ratio indicates higher reproducibility.
 By repeating this experiment 1000 times, the overall dice ratio reaches 0.9295 ± 0.0021, indicating the high reproducibility of our results (compared to 0.71 in previous adult-based parcellations Gordon et al., 2016).

-## Age-related functional local gradient and parcellation maps
+### Age-related functional local gradient and parcellation maps

 The age-related local gradient maps are computed by averaging local gradient maps of subjects in the corresponding age groups and results at 3, 6, 9, 12, 18, and 24 months are shown in Figure 2a.
 As can be observed, the major gradient patterns are distributed symmetrically bilaterally on the cortex, as observed with the central sulcus, superior temporal gyrus, middle temporal gyrus, parieto-occipital fissure, and calcarine fissure.
 Nevertheless, certain local gradient patterns exhibit hemispheric differences.
 For example, the precentral gyrus in the right hemisphere has a higher local gradient than that in the left hemisphere.
 All these spatial distributions of local gradient remain largely consistent across ages.

 ![Figure 2.](https://cdn.elifesciences.org/articles/75401/elife-75401-fig2-v1.jpg)

-**Figure 2.:** Table 1.(a) The age-related local gradient maps generated at different ages, where brighter colors represent higher local gradient. (b) Age-related fine-grained functional parcellation maps were obtained from local gradient maps using a watershed algorithm without thresholding or any manual editing.
+**Figure 2.:** (a) The age-related local gradient maps generated at different ages, where brighter colors represent higher local gradient. (b) Age-related fine-grained functional parcellation maps were obtained from local gradient maps using a watershed algorithm without thresholding or any manual editing.
 The parcel numbers are annotated below the parcellation map of each age group and are observed between 461 and 493 per hemisphere (L: left hemisphere, R: right hemisphere).

 Age-related cortical parcellation maps derived from these local gradient maps are presented in Figure 2b.
 These maps were obtained using a watershed algorithm without thresholding or any manual editing.
 It can be observed that major local gradient patterns are well reflected as parcellation boundaries.
 Due to some slight differences in age-related local gradient maps, the resulting age-related parcellation maps show different parcel numbers.
 However, all parcel numbers fall between 461 and 493 per hemisphere, where the parcel number attains a maximum at around 9 months and then reduces slightly and remains relatively stable afterward.